Read Learn Lead:

 Reading is one of the most important skills a child can learn, but not all kids develop reading skills at the same pace.
 The good news?
 You don’t have to be a teacher to help.
 Small, simple actions—talking, singing, playing—help build the foundation for reading success.
 And when reading challenges come up, acting early makes a big difference.

-Summer break is a great time to help your child stay excited about reading.
-There are reading activities in your community that you and your child can explore together, like visiting a library or joining a summer reading program.
-Every little bit helps build your child’s confidence and skills.
+Reading can be simple and fun.
+There are activities in your community that you and your child can explore together, like visiting a library or joining a reading program.
+Every little bit helps build your child's confidence and skills.

-Here are a few simple ideas to make reading a part of your summer days:
+Here are a few simple ideas to make reading a part of your everyday routine.

 Let Kids Read About